DIY Blue Painted Nightstands

 I mixed up a 1 to 1 ratio of two of my favorite colors for this project.
 This deep blue called Peacoat, and this stunning emerald green called Fireworks.

-Thinning Chalk Paint for the Paint Sprayer
+Thinning Chalk Paint

 I had 2 cups of paint measured out.
 So I grabbed my calculator and figured out that 2 cups times 10% was .2 of a cup, which is pretty close to a ¼ of a cup.
+So I used a little less than a quarter of a cup of water.

-And then I mixed it up really well.
-But, from my experience of spraying from my other Wagner paint sprayer, the Wagner Double Duty paint sprayer, I felt like it was still a little bit too thick.
+And then I mixed everything up really well.
+But, from my experience from my other Wagner sprayer, the Wagner Double Duty, I felt like it was still a little bit too thick.
+I had read on Wagner’s website somewhere in a Q&A that really thick coatings might need to be thinned out by 20% instead of just 10%.

-And this Country Chic paint is some pretty thick paint!
+And this Country Chic Paint is pretty thick!
 I also know that it can handle being thinned out a lot more than some other types of paint can.
+Check out my honest and detailed Country Chic Paint review to learn more about it.

 So I decided to add another almost quarter cup of water to the mix to thin it out by a total of 20%.